spotDL/spotify-downloader/README.md

 Assuming you have Python 3 already installed and in PATH.

-- Download and extract the [zip file](https://github.com/ritiek/spotify-downloader/archive/master.zip).
+- Download and extract the [zip file](https://github.com/ritiek/spotify-downloader/archive/master.zip) from master branch.

 - Download FFmpeg for Windows from [here](http://ffmpeg.zeranoe.com/builds/).
-Copy `ffmpeg.exe` from `ffmpeg-xxx-winxx-static\bin\ffmpeg.exe` to PATH or just place it in the root directory extracted from the above step.
+Copy `ffmpeg.exe` from `ffmpeg-xxx-winxx-static\bin\ffmpeg.exe` to PATH (usually C:\Windows\System32\) or just place it in the root directory extracted from the above step.

-- Open `cmd` to install dependencies:
+- Open `cmd` and type `pip install -U -r requirements.txt` to install dependencies.

- `pip.exe install -U -r requirements.txt`

 ## Instructions for Downloading Songs